Dares murudensis: Characteristics

 The species is the smallest of the genus Dares.
 The females are only 26 to 35 mm long.
 The males remain even smaller with about 25 to 30 mm length.
 Apart from the smaller size, Dares murdensis shows the genus-typical habitus.

 The females have a raised, square area on the head on which there are differently pronounced front, central and rear occipital tubercle.
 The lateral occipital tubercles can also be found.
 The number of antennae segments of females varies between 22 (in the holotype) and 23 (in all other animals examined so far), where the basal segment (scapus) and the second segment (pedicellus) each have a tooth on the outer edge.
 The pronotum, which widens slightly towards the rear, has a transverse groove which is more distinctive than that of Dares multispinosus.
 On the surface are the anterior and posterior medial tubercles of the pronotum and smaller pre- and post-median tubercles.
 They are less pronounced than in Dares ulula, but more clearly than in Dares mjobergi.
 The mesonotum shows two large anterior marginal tubercles and two central posterior hillocks.
 The mesopleura have tubercles and the mesosternum two rounded tubercles.
 The metanotum shows an indistinct longitudinal edge, a small rear hill with an indistinct tubercle at the top.
-The rough metapleurs have large tubercles over the coxae.
+The rough metapleures have large tubercles over the coxae.
 Two indistinct rounded tubercles can be seen on the metasternum.
 On the rough abdomen there is a longitudinal ridge (carina) that is indistinct in the first two segments and more distinct in segments three to six.
 The lateral edges of segments four and five are enlarged by indistinct tubercles.
 There are no tubercles on the edges of the second and third segments.
 The posterior tubercles of segments three to six are very small and paired.
 The middle longitudinal ridge is forked at the rear on the eighth segment.
 Likewise on the ninth segment, where it is tall and narrow.
 Segment ten contains a pair of tubercles near the anterior margin and short lateral ridges near the posterior margin.
 Its tip is straight and has no indentations.
-The femura of all legs are covered with tubercles at the edges.
-The meso- and metafemures have a pair of small spines or pointed tubercles at the tips of the ventral edges.
+The femora of all legs are covered with tubercles at the edges.
+The meso- and metafemora have a pair of small spines or pointed tubercles at the tips of the ventral edges.
 All tibiae are free of tubercles.